creare-com/podpac/doc/source/developer/specs/coordinates.md

 - `dtype`: `np.datetime64` or `np.float64`
 - `size`: Int
 - `bounds`: read-only array, [Float, Float].
 Coordinate values min and max.
 - `area_bounds`: read-only array, [Float, Float].
 For point coordinates, this is just the `bounds`.
-For segmentment coordinates, use `extents` when available, otherwise calculated from the segment position.
+Otherwise, use `extents` when available, otherwise calculated depending on the ctype mode.
 - `is_monotonic`: Boolean
 - `is_descending`: Boolean